 6.17.1 Applicability to language

 The vulnerability as described in ISO/IEC 24772-1 subclause 6.17 applies to SPARK.
+This vulnerability does not address overloading, which is covered in 6.20 Identifier name reuse [YOW].

 There are two possible issues: the use of the identical name for different purposes (overloading) and the use of similar names for different purposes.

-This vulnerability does not address overloading, which is covered in 6.20 Identifier name reuse [YOW].

 ISO/IEC 24772-1 documents the risk of confusion by the use of similar names that can occur through:

 Mixed casing.
 This is not an issue since SPARK treats upper-case and lower-case letters in names as identical.
 Confusion for the programmer may arise through an attempt to use Item and ITEM as distinct identifiers with different meanings, but the language system and strong type checking will verify appropriate and correct usage.